Gem Profile- Turquoise

 How Turquoise Forms

-Marcia Kertel wrapped this sterling silver ring with Turquoise beads as well as Swarovski bicone crystal beads.
+Marcia Kertel wrapped this sterling silver ring.

 Judy Ellis's Gem Profile- Turquoise - , General Education, , Turquoise Ring